Budget & Planning

 Budget Options Group & Process

-Until the state budget process is finalized, it is unclear what level of budget adjustment will be needed.
+As the state budget process is finalized, the level of budget adjustment will be more clear.
 To remain competitive, UAF will also consider strategic investments and the P&BC may consider reallocation options as well.

 The initial list of options compiled by Budget Options Group may be accessed HERE.